 Although it's one of the most ancient disciplines, new math is being created every day.
 It can be found in everything from internet security, to green energy technology, to Wall Street investment strategies.
 In short, math is a cutting-edge field.

-The M.S. in Mathematics program is small enough to allow a great deal of personal interaction between students and faculty, but also large enough to be flexible in planning individual programs catering for specific interests in pure math, various applied topics, computer science, statistics, and/or mathematical physics.
+The M.S. in Mathematics program is small enough to allow personal interaction between students and faculty but large enough for flexibility in catering to student interests in pure math, various applied topics, computer science, statistics, and/or mathematical physics.

 Our graduate program currently has 18 Teaching Assistants receiving full financial support, and 5 self-supporting students.
 Our graduates have been very successful both in the general job market and in getting teaching positions in the community colleges.
 A number go on to Ph.D. programs at prestigious institutions.